PhilippTreupel/vuetify-here-geocoder-autocomplete/README.md

 :warning: Warning: The autocomplete function of the HERE Geocoding & Search API is currently still in BETA state.
 But works fine in combination with this library. :warning:

+:pushpin: Note: This library does not work with Internet Explorer because it uses the standard Javascript fetch API to communicate with the Here API.
+You can find more information [here](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch#browser_compatibility). <br>
+If it is absolutely mandatory for you to be able to run in Internet Explorer, please create an issue and we can discuss the options.

 ## Usage

 ```vue